xhit/go-simple-mail/README.md

 Examples in this readme is for v2.2.0 and above.

+Minimun Go version: 1.13

+For Go 1.12 and below, use branch `go1.12`.

 Versions <= v2.1.3 use strings "text/html" and "text/plain" in `SetBody` and `AddAlternative`.

 Examples for versions <= v2.0.0 go here: https://gist.github.com/xhit/54516917473420a8db1b6fff68a21c99